-- Subdomain C: Quality Assurance (9% of the examination)
+- Domain 3: Quality Assurance (17 percent of examination)

-- Domain 2: Health and Safety (24% of the examination)
+- Domain 4: Health and Safety (19 percent of examination)

-- Domain 3: Drug Information Provision (10% of the examination)
+- Domain 5: Drug Information and Professional Consultation (10 percent of examination)

 - Self-evaluation: Review of the nuclear pharmacy practice activities/functions that have changed since initial certification or last recertification